Connector for Microsoft SharePoint - Authentication

 The list below shows which name should be entered for each method:

 ||Windows basic authentication

 Make sure you are precise when entering the name.
 Intrexx ascertains the

 method to be used from the user attribute during runtime when accessing

 the SharePoint data groups for the first time.
-If this isn't available
+If this is not available

 or specified, Intrexx will search for the attribute in the user groups.

-If it can't be found there either, Intrexx will proceed with the order
+If it cannot be found there either, Intrexx will proceed with the order

 of priority listed above.
 The adapter must also be informed as to what